nodesman/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/document.md

 ## Document expiration (TTL)

 Documents in a local database can have an expiration time.
 After that time, they are automatically purged from the database - this completely removes them, freeing the space they occupied.
+This feature was introduced in Couchbase Lite 1.3.

 The following example sets the TTL for a document to 5 seconds from the current time.